 There are three main building blocks when it comes to Senta's workflows - Tasks, Jobs and Services.
-In this guide, we'll take a look at what each does, and how they work with each other to create the services you will use.
+In this guide, we'll take a look at what each one does, and how they work with each other to create the services you will use.

 The difference between Tasks, Jobs and Services

-A Task is an individual action - for example, sending an email, uploading documents, making a call or filling in a form
+A Task is an individual action - for example, sending an email, uploading documents, making a call or filling in a form.

 How do Tasks, Jobs and services interact in Senta?

 This diagram shows the three main building blocks and how they work together to build a Workflow:

 Let's use the analogy of a birthday party.
 You throw a birthday party for your sibling every year.
 The Tasks would be all the actions you need to take to prepare for, and tidy up after, the birthday party.
 So things like sending invitations, buying food, decorating the house - and cleaning up afterwards!
 These tasks combine to create the end product, the party itself.

 Say you want the invitations to go out a month before the party, you're going to buy the food 3 days before the party, and send thank you notes 2 days later.
 These are task start and/or due date offsets - you can use these to make sure aspects of a work flow are completed in a timely manner, or to stagger out workload.
 (You can also use Key Dates to help handle this kind of thing.
 In terms of workflow, these are usually compliance dates such as filing and payment due dates and are added to the overall job, as opposed to the task).

 The party itself is the Job - and the date of the party represents the core Job Date.